Laaen/MizipTools/README.md

 # MizipTools

-Android App written in Flutter made to fiddle with MiZip NFC tags.
+Android App written in Flutter made to modify MiZip NFC tags.
 ⚠️ This app only works with MiZip tags ⚠️

 Features :
-- ✅ Dump tag data
+- ✅ Dump tag's data
 - ✅ Write dump to tag
 - ✅ Change tag's balance
 - ✅ Change tag's UID
-- ✅ Read tag dump
+- ✅ Read tag's dump

-This is a rewrite of the Kotlin version, some features are missing such as "Reset tag" and the whole template system
-They may or may not be included in future versions

 ## How to install
 ⚠️ **If you're upgrading from the Kotlin version, backup your dumps, they will be erased when installing this version**  ⚠️